agunbiadeademola627-cyber/React-Class-Components-Agunbiade-Ademola-Nelson-24.1194/README.md

 ### *React Assignment – Build a Basic SPA*

-* The node_modules folder could not upload because it was too large
+* The node_modules folder could not upload because it was too large so the essentials (react and react-dom needed to run the project was uploaded)

 *What to Do*